saro2808/website/README.md

 # website

 This is my personal website source code.
+I relied on [this](https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3) tutorial when writing this website.

 This website is deployed [here](https://saroyr-com-d9a4be4812ff.herokuapp.com/).